Battle at Winterfell

-Ser Rodrik Cassel, the castellan of Winterfell, breaks Dagmer's force outside of Torrhen's Square.
+Ser Rodrik Cassel, the castellan of Winterfell, breaks Dagmer's force in the fight at Torrhen's Square.
 Strengthened by Tallhart men, he marches on Winterfell from Castle Cerwyn.
 Many of the ironborn with Theon abandon him, including Urzen, Stygg, and ten of Asha Greyjoy's men, leaving Theon with only seventeen remaining in his command.
 However, Theon has allowed a House Bolton serving man, "Reek", to leave Winterfell in search of aid by promising to find a few hundred reinforcements for Theon.

 The Stark army assembled by Rodrik totals less than 2,000 men.
 It includes 600 from Winterfell and its vicinity under the command of Rodrik Cassel, 300 Cerwyns under the command of young Lord Cley Cerwyn, and a force of Tallharts under the command of Leobald Tallhart.
 Banners from Houses Flint, Hornwood, Karstark, and Manderly are also seen.
 Lord Wyman Manderly sent a dozen barges packed with knights, warhorses, and siege engines up the White Knife.
 At Winterfell Theon sees northern catapults and scorpions, but no siege towers, although there is plenty of timber in the wolfswood if need be.

 Ser Rodrik Cassel and Theon Greyjoy parley in the winter town's market outside the gates of Winterfell.
 Rodrik demands the ironborn surrender Winterfell, and he promises safe passage for all who were not involved in the murder of children.
 Theon counters by having a noose put around the neck of Rodrik's daughter, Beth Cassel, and promises to hang her at dusk if he does not retreat, and he will continue to hang hostages at every dawn and dusk until they leave.
 The parley accomplishes nothing other than terms being given.